faithlovell/lesson-19-graph-applications/index.md

 > Problem: A group of students needs to find a quiet space to work on their group project, but they don't want to walk too far.
 > Find all the empty classrooms that are less than 3 hallways away from their current location, Classroom A.
 >
-> - Input: a graph of classrooms in a one-story school building, with nodes representing classrooms and edges representing hallways.
+> - Input: A graph of classrooms in a one-story school building, with nodes representing classrooms and edges representing hallways.
-> - Output: a list of classrooms that are empty and less than 3 hallways away from Classroom A.
+> - Output: A list of classrooms that are empty and less than 3 hallways away from Classroom A.

 **Graph Problem/Algorithm**: BFS